 Life Experience of Panda Mai Mai

-Birth and Naming: Mai Mai was born on May 31, 2017, at the Hetaoping Wild Training Base.
-He was adopted by Sinochem Agriculture and named Mai Mai, also serving as the mascot for the “Panda Guide.”
+Birth and Naming: Mai Mai was born on May 31, 2017, at the Hetaoping Wild Training Base, a place known for preparing pandas for semi-wild environments.
+He was later adopted by Sinochem Agriculture, which gave him the name Mai Mai.
+In addition to being a beloved panda, he also served as the mascot for the “Panda Guide.”

 Relocation and Loan: On October 25, 2018, Mai Mai was relocated to the Shenshuping Base of the China Conservation and Research Center for the Giant Panda in Wolong.

 Public Exhibition: On September 22, 2020, Mai Mai, along with another panda, Ling Yan, was loaned to the Bamboo Sea Wildlife Park in Luanchuan, Henan, where they made their public debut.
-In a naming contest held at the park, Mai Mai earned the affectionate nickname “Chao Chao (吵吵, Meaning Noise).”
+In a naming contest held at the park, Mai Mai earned the affectionate nickname “Chao Chao (吵吵, Meaning Noise)” – —a fitting name for a panda known for his vocal nature and playful energy.

 5th Birthday Celebration: On May 31, 2022, Mai Mai celebrated his 5th birthday in Henan.
 Known for his dislike of heat, the zoo prepared a special five-tiered ice fruit cake for him, with each layer containing a variety of fruits.
 At the time of his arrival at the zoo, Mai Mai weighed 47 kg (104 lbs), and by his 5th birthday, he had grown to 110 kg (243 lbs).